Last reviewed 23 September 2020

 Throughout the assessment, the security implications of any changes that are intended to make to the operations and practices in response to Covid-19 should be considered as any revisions may present new or altered security risks which may need mitigations.

 The Covid-19 virus spreads from person to person through respiratory droplets produced when an infected person coughs or sneezes.
-These can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
-The droplets can also cause an infection if they land on a hand, or if a surface they have landed on is touched, and the face is touched with unwashed hands.
+The droplets can cause infection if they are inhaled or land on someone else’s mouth or nose, or if a surface they have landed on is touched, and the face is touched with unwashed hands.

-Transmission of the virus is more likely when people are in close contact with one another (within about 6 feet).
-Consequently, the main methods of preventing transmission is social distancing staying 2m (6ft) apart from other people and hygiene measures.
+Two of the main methods of preventing transmission are social distancing, ie staying 2m (6ft) apart from other people, and hygiene measures.
 The assessment needs to identify where and when these modes of transmission may occur and to do everything practical to manage the risk of transmission.

-The first option for controlling risk is to make every reasonable effort to enable working from home.
+The first option for controlling risk is to enable working from home.
 Managers need to keep in regular contact with employees who work at home, helping them stay connected to the rest of the workforce and to monitor their working arrangements including their welfare, mental and physical health and personal security.

-Where employees cannot work from home, every reasonable effort to comply with the social distancing guidelines is set out by the Government.
+Where employees can come safely into the workplace, ensure every reasonable effort to comply with the social distancing guidelines set out by the Government.
 Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity needs to continue.
 If it is necessary, all the mitigating actions possible to reduce the risk of transmission between their staff should be taken.

 Where the social distancing guidelines cannot be followed in full, the following mitigating actions should be considered.

 Redesign of work areas and managing occupancy levels to enable social distancing.